 LNG is exported to Atlantic and European markets via tankers.
 The oil is stored on-board the production facilities prior to direct offloading.

 It can produce 200,000 barrels of oil per day and 150 million standard cubic feet of gas per day.
 The cost of the full field development was $3.6bn.

 Contractors involved in the deep-water project

 ABB won the $180m order for the engineering, procurement and construction (EPC) of all of the subsea equipment.
 This also included production-control umbilicals and gas-lift risers.

-As part of the contract, ABB supplied 29 conventional subsea trees and associated hardware to facilitate oil production from and water injection into the reservoir.
-Equipment delivery continued until mid-2009.
-The workscope encompassed project management, engineering and the supply of manifolds, trees, wellheads, controls, connection systems, intervention equipment, integration testing and installation support.
+The work included project management, the engineering and supply of manifolds, trees, wellheads, controls, connection systems, intervention equipment, integration testing and installation support.

 ClampOn delivered a topside system of sand sensors in February 2003.

 An extension to the field, Bonga Northwest field, is situated in OML 118.
 It lies at a water depth in the range of 2,953ft-3,937ft.